Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 But if you’re still considering Diamonds Direct, read on to learn if they redeem themselves in the following sections of our Diamonds Direct lab diamonds review.

-In this section, we’ll review the shopping experience at Diamond Direct and focus on online shopping since, today, that is the better way to shop for lab diamonds.
+In this section, we’ll review the shopping experience at Diamond Direct and focus on online shopping, since today, that is the better way to shop for lab diamonds.
 It allows you to compare prices easily and gives you access to a far more comprehensive inventory of lab diamonds and jewelry.
-Well, perhaps, with the exception of Diamonds Direct.
+Well, perhaps, except Diamonds Direct.
 But let’s dive deeper into the shopping experience at Diamonds Direct and find out.

 When buying lab-grown diamonds, you should look for the following features:

-- Advanced Imaging: Besides high-quality photographs, some jewelers offer advanced imaging tools like 360-degree videos and Idealscope images.
+• Advanced Imaging: In addition to high-quality photographs, some jewelers offer advanced imaging tools such as 360-degree videos and Idealscope images.
 These features help you better understand a diamond’s light performance and overall quality before making a purchase.

-- Access to diamond certificates: The lab diamond grading certificates allow you to assess each diamond further and, in many cases, indicate the location of flaws that you can inspect in the HD images.
+• Access to diamond certificates: The lab diamond grading certificates allow you to assess each diamond further and, in many cases, indicate the location of flaws you can inspect in the HD images.

-- Search Options: Comprehensive search filters help you narrow down the lab-grown diamond selection.
-When they are lacking, you must manually browse through all available stones without being able to narrow down choices based on specific criteria such as cut grade or symmetry.
+• Search Options: Comprehensive search filters help narrow the lab-grown diamond selection.
+When they are lacking, you must manually browse all available stones, unable to narrow down choices by specific criteria such as cut grade or symmetry.

 The online shopping experience for loose lab diamonds at Diamonds Direct has some positive aspects, such as 360-degree images offered as standard.
 However, Diamonds Direct does not link to the actual lab diamond grading certificate or display the diamond diagram so you can assess the lab diamond symmetry.

 It’s much better than any other mall jewelers, who use stock diamond photos, but it’s far from satisfactory.
-Compare with a fellow Signet brand in our James Allen review, and you’ll understand the difference.
+Compare with a fellow Signet brand in our James Allen review to understand the difference.

 In general, shopping for loose lab-grown diamonds at Diamonds Direct is not a bad experience.
 The filters are limited, and not all information is available.
 Still, it’s almost on par with competitors such as Jared and miles ahead of other mall jewelers such as Kay Jewelers, which do not even offer the option of shopping for loose lab diamonds or pairing jewelry yourself.